MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 </mi-tab-panel>
 <mi-tab-panel id="ios">

-## MapsIndoors and CiscoDNA
+## MapsIndoors and CiscoDNA for iOS

 MapsIndoors is a dynamic mapping platform from MapsPeople that can provide maps of your indoor and outdoor localities and helps you create search and navigation experiences for your local users.
 CiscoDNA is Cisco’s newest digital and cloud-based IT infrastructure management platform.
 Among many other things, CiscoDNA can pinpoint the physical and geographic position of devices connected wirelessly to the local IT network.

-## How User Positioning Works in MapsIndoors
+## How User Positioning Works in MapsIndoors for iOS

 In order to show a user's position in an indoor map with MapsIndoors, a Position Provider must be implemented.
 MapsIndoors does not implement a Position Provider itself, but rely on 3rd party positioning software to create this experience.
 In an outdoor environment this Position Provider can be a wrapper of the Core Location Services in iOS.